spiicez21/PhaGen-Agent/README.md

 ## Data & indexing pipeline

 1. Run the Crawlee project to refresh datasets under `crawler/storage/`.
-2. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/`.
+2. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/` and emit a daily snapshot under `indexes/chroma_snapshots/`.
-3. Point the agents retriever at the fresh Chroma snapshot (default path already aligns with `indexes/chroma/`).
+3. Agents read from `indexes/chroma/` by default; to reproduce a historical run, copy or point the retriever at the desired snapshot folder (each includes a `manifest.json` with dataset hash + git commit).
 4. Redeploy/restart workers if the embeddings or retriever settings change so new sources are picked up.

 This API-first crawl honors robots.txt (see `crawler/src/robots.ts`) and caps page fragments at 5 KB before indexing.
 Extend the schema if you add new corpora.